-The Council has adopted a Meeting Procedures Local Law that sets out the conduct, process and protocols of Council meetings and Briefings.
+Council have adopted a Meeting Procedures Local Law that sets out the conduct, process and protocols of Council meetings and Briefings.
 The Meeting Procedures Local Law is required to be reviewed every 8 years.

-Could has also adopted a Meeting Procedures Policy which provides high level clarification on the conduct of Council Meetings and Briefings, where not addressed in the Meeting Procedures Local Law.
-The policy is supported by the Council Briefings Guidelines, which is available publicly.
+Council have also adopted a Meeting Procedures Policy which provides high level clarification on the conduct of Council Meetings and Briefings, where not addressed in the Meeting Procedures Local Law.
+The policy is supported by the Council Briefings Guidelines and Electronic Council Proceedings Guidelines which are publicly available and linked within the Policy.